Governance of the Canada Energy Regulator – Mandate, Roles and Responsibilities

 3.2 Minister of Natural Resources

-However, the Minister has residual authorities with respect to the CER, either directly or through recommendations to the Governor in Council, on matters such as appointments, time limit extensions and directives to ensure timeliness of recommendation reports, approval of certain regulations, entry into agreements with Indigenous governance bodies under section 77 of the CER Act, and energy policy of general application.
+The Minister has residual authorities with respect to the CER, either directly or through recommendations to the Governor in Council, on matters such as appointments, time limit extensions and directives to ensure timeliness of recommendation reports, approval of certain regulations, entry into agreements with Indigenous governing bodies under section 77 of the CER Act, and energy policy of general application.

-The Minister receives the annual reports of the Regulator (submitted by the Board) and of the Commission and introduces these reports in the House of Commons and the Senate within 15 sitting days (of the respective chambers) of receipt.
+The Minister receives the legislated annual reports of the Regulator (submitted by the Board) and of the Commission (submitted by the Commission) and introduces these reports in the House of Commons and the Senate within 15 sitting days (of the respective chambers) of receipt.

 The Minister is accountable to the Prime Minister and Parliament to ensure that the CER discharges its statutory powers, duties and functions in a manner that fulfils its mandate and is consistent as appropriate with government policy.
 The Minister’s accountability to Parliament for the CER includes, in addition to submission of reports as required by statute, responding to questions raised in Parliament (e.g., in Question Period or through parliamentary returns) and appearing before committees as required.
 The CER supports these responsibilities of the Minister.

-The Deputy Minister of Natural Resources is a key link between the CER and the Minister.
-The Deputy Minister works with the Chairperson and CEO, as appropriate, respecting the development and implementation of, for example, applicable policies; CER business planning and reporting; and budget and resource-related matters.
+The Deputy Minister of NRCan is a key link between the CER and the Minister.
+The Deputy Minister works with the Board, or the Chairperson on behalf of the Board, on matters related to the Board’s mandate and with the CEO on key operational matters including, for example, the development and implementation of applicable policies; CER business planning and reporting; and budget and resourcerelated matters.
 The Deputy Minister may play an active role in any general portfolio coordination initiatives under the direction of the Minister.

-In practice, much of the senior level communication between the CER and the government takes place between the CEO and Deputy Minister level counterparts at other departments and agencies, including Natural Resources Canada, Environment and Climate Change Canada and the Impact Assessment Agency of Canada.
+In practice, much of the senior level communication between the CER and the government takes place between the CEO and Deputy Minister level counterparts at other departments and agencies, including NRCan, Environment and Climate Change Canada, the Impact Assessment Agency of Canada, the Canadian Nuclear Safety Commission, and other departments with regulatory oversight responsibilities.

 3.4 Board of Directors and Chairperson